Flash3001/Xamarin.Swift/README.md

 Xamarin doesn't yet provide support for binding Swift libraries.
 This project is try to provide all Swift3 runtime libraries in a organized way.

-Each runtime dependecy will be provided through a NuGet package, all of then will depend on Xamarin.Swift3 package which only include a MSBuild target file for moving the denpendencies when using Simulator and Device.
+Each runtime dependecy will be provided through a NuGet package, all of them will depend on Xamarin.Swift3 package which only include a MSBuild target file for moving the denpendencies when using Simulator and Device.

+<h2>List of NuGet packages</h2>
+TO-DO

+<h2>Finding out which packages to include</h2>
+TO-DO

 <h2>Walkthrough</h2>
 If you need a full walkthrough on How To Bind Swift Libries, you can find it here: http://stackoverflow.com/documentation/xamarin.ios/6091/binding-swift-libraries